gaphor/gaphor.github.io/_posts/2022-01-18-verify-translations.md

 The `msgid` contains the original text.
 For most applications that’s the text in American English.
 The `msgstr` contains the translated text.
-If `msgstr` contains no translation (it’s and empty string `""`), the original text is used.
+If `msgstr` contains no translation (it’s an empty string `""`), the original text is used.

 Translated text is not only _just text_.
 Sometimes this text contains placeholders that have to be filled in by the application.
 Think of things like version numbers, or a file name.
-We learned that hard way that an error is easily made.
+We learned the hard way that an error is easily made.

 The way placeholders are formatted depends on the language.
 In C, texts contain